Today's Articles

 Several geographical features near the Wares' ranch are named in their honor: John Ware Ridge (formerly Nigger John Ridge), Mount Ware, and Ware Creek.
 Other namesakes include "John Ware Junior High School" in southwest Calgary, the John Ware building at Calgary's Southern Alberta Institute of Technology (SAIT), a polytechnic undergraduate college, and the John Ware 4-H Beef Club in Duchess, Alberta.

-In 1958 the modest log cabin that was the family home from 1900 to 1905 was relocated from its prairie setting near Millicent, Alberta, to the Red Deer River valley in Dinosaur Provincial Park, to the east.
+In 1958, the modest log cabin that was the family home from 1900 to 1905 was relocated from its prairie setting near Millicent, Alberta, to the Red Deer River valley in Dinosaur Provincial Park to the east.
 The cabin was restored and rededicated in 2002.
-Diamond Joe White, a musician from Alberta, has released a song titled "High Rider: The John Ware Story."
+Diamond Joe White, an Alberta musician, has released a song titled "High Rider: The John Ware Story."
 None of John and Mildred's five children who lived to adulthood had descendants.

 In 2006, a small fragment of wood from the cabin at Dinosaur Provincial Park was contributed to Canada’s Six String Nation project.
 The fragment now serves as the top-most element on the pick-guard assembly of Voyageur, the guitar at the heart of the project.
 Canada Post issued a commemorative stamp featuring John Ware to celebrate Black History Month 2012.
 He was the subject of Cheryl Foggo's 2020 documentary film John Ware Reclaimed